Lewis Dunk: 2011–2012: Enhanced playing opportunities

+2012–2014: Depletion in playing opportunities and Bristol City loan

 In the following season, Dunk's playing opportunities became more restricted; as he fell behind the likes of Adam El-Abd and Matthew Upson in the pecking order at Brighton.
-On 14 August 2012, he made his first appearance of the season, starting the whole game, in a 3–0 loss against Swindon Town in the first round of the League Cup.
-Following the absent of Greer and El-Abd, Dunk made his first league appearance of the season against Peterborough United on 6 November 2012 and helped them keep a clean sheet, winning 1–0.
-He then started in the next four matches before being sent–off against Crystal Palace on 1 December 2012, in the 8th minute for a foul on Yannick Bolasie, losing 3–0.
-After serving a one-match suspension, on 18 December 2012 Dunk returned to the starting line–up against Millwall, only to be substituted after playing 39 minutes, as they drew 2–2.
-Despite this, he featured 9 times in all competitions.
+On 14 August 2012, he made his first appearance of the season, starting the whole game, in a 3–0 loss against Swindon Town in the first round of the 2012–13 League Cup.
+Following the absence of Greer and El-Abd, Dunk made his first league appearance of the season against Peterborough United on 6 November 2012 and helped them keep a clean sheet, winning 1–0.
+He then started in the next four matches before being sent off against Crystal Palace on 1 December 2012, in the eighth minute for a foul on Yannick Bolasie, losing 3–0.
+After serving a one-match suspension, on 18 December 2012 Dunk returned to the starting line-up against Millwall, only to be substituted after playing 39 minutes, as they drew 2–2.
+Despite this, he featured nine times in the 2012–13 season.

 Dunk's struggles for regular game time continued into the start of the 2013–14 season.
 On 4 October 2013, Dunk joined League One club Bristol City on a one-month loan deal, to gain some first-team football.
-He made his debut for the club in a 2–1 away defeat to Wycombe Wanderers on 8 October 2013, in the EFL Trophy.
+He made his debut for the club in a 2–1 away defeat to Wycombe Wanderers on 8 October in the 2013–14 Football League Trophy.
 Dunk suffered a knee injury and was substituted in the 40th minute, as Bristol City won 4–2 against Carlisle United on 26 October 2013.
 Upon the conclusion of his loan spell, he then returned from injury for the club's development team on 11 November 2013 against Ipswich Town's development team, winning 3–1.
-Two months later, on 4 January 2014 Dunk made his first appearance for Brighton & Hove Albion of the season, playing 23 minutes in a 1–0 win against Reading in the third round of the FA Cup.
-Dunk made 11 appearances for Brighton in all competitions, including a start in the club's the 4–1 play-off semi-final second-leg defeat to Derby County on 11 May 2014.
+Two months later, on 4 January 2014, Dunk made his first appearance of the season for Brighton, playing 23 minutes in a 1–0 win against Reading in the third round of the 2013–14 FA Cup.
+Dunk made 11 appearances for Brighton in the 2013–14 season, which included a start on 11 May 2014 in a 4–1 defeat to Derby County in the semi-final second-leg of the 2014 Championship play-offs.